meyfa/CobolCraft/README.md

 * block and item types
 * entity types
 * biomes
+* protocol IDs for packets
+* tags (e.g., which blocks are mineable with a pickaxe)

 Fortunately, the freely available server .jar offers a command-line interface for extracting this data as JSON.
 The CobolCraft `Makefile` has a target that downloads the .jar and extracts the JSON data from it.
-The JSON files are evaluated at runtime using a custom-built generic JSON parser, such that CobolCraft can inter-operate successfully with the Minecraft client without distributing potentially copyrighted material.
+The JSON files are evaluated at runtime using a custom-built generic JSON parser.

 ## Legal Notices